 - Wrap the family up like presents.
 Either everyone popping out of his or her own box or the whole gang tied up in a big ribbon and bow.

 - Dress up in costumes.
-Pick characters from your favorite television show, film, or book.
-Stick to a Christmas theme as Scrooge and the Cratchit family, Mr. and Mrs. Claus and the elves, or the Grinch and some residents of Whoville, for example.
+Pick characters from your favourite television show, film, or book.
+Stick to a Christmas theme as Scrooge and the Cratchit family, Mr and Mrs Claus and the elves, or the Grinch and some residents of Whoville, for example.
 Or if you’ve got a real theatrical bent, you could recreate a scene from Downton Abbey, Doctor Who, Frozen, or whatever seems like it fits the family.

 - Go on location.
 For the family photo this year, bundle up and head to a Christmas tree lot or a tree farm if you live near one.
 Or take the kids to see Santa and all of you get into the picture.

 - Bake up a photo.
-Gather all the makings for festive Christmas treats and everyone get to work, with photos documenting the process — the messier the better – as well as the finished products.
+Gather all the makings for festive Christmas treats and everyone gets to work with photos documenting the process – the messier the better – as well as the finished products.

 - Share the holiday fun.
 Take the family photo while you’re outside putting up the Christmas lights, inside decorating the tree, or all gathered ‘round to wrap gifts.
 Unless you fake it, you might have to do a few of these things a bit ahead of your usual schedule to get the cards out in the post, but the benefit is that you’ll have more time near the holidays to relax and enjoy everything.